 The Indian Child Welfare Act (ICWA) of 1978 is Federal law that governs the removal and out-of-home placement of American Indian children.
 The law was enacted after recognition by the Federal Government that American Indian children were being removed from their homes and communities at a much higher rate than non-Native children.
 ICWA established standards for the placement of Indian children in foster and adoptive homes and enabled Tribes and families to be involved in child welfare cases.
 Find resources related to ICWA.

-FACES - Implementing the Indian Child Welfare Act [video]
+Guidelines for Implementing the Indian Child Welfare Act (PDF - 1,344 KB)

 Indian Child Welfare Act

 Includes the Government Accountability Office's study on the implementation of ICWA.